A mosaic of geese engaging in different community events against a pink background

 Reasons to hold fun activities in your community include:

-• Build mental well-being: Can’t we all just use a mental lift?
-As humans, we crave human connection, and have a real need to feel connected to others.
+• Build mental well-being: Can’t we all use a mental lift?
+As humans, we crave human connection and need to feel connected to others.
 Having fun alongside other people is a great way to stimulate mental well-being and spark some much-needed joy.

 • Create community: People move around so much these days, public events help bring “old” and “new” neighbors together, bringing everyone into the fold.
 Putting people into teams will help them mingle further.